mvolkmann/blog/src/neovim.md

 ### Spell Checking

-Spell checking is a builtin feature of Vim, but it is not enabled by default in Vim, Neovim, or AstroNvim.
+Spell checking is a built-in feature of Vim, but it is not enabled by default in Vim, Neovim, or AstroNvim.

 To enable spell checking in Vim, add the following in your `.vimrc` file: